Our goal is for every teacher to provide a safe and loving classroom environment, whether we are practicing distance or in-person learning.

 Jo-Anne Woolner is the head of school at Gooden.
 Since 1994, Mrs. Woolner has served the school as interim head of school, director of the Middle School, registrar, and teacher of English, social studies, and Latin after originally joining the school community as a parent of four Gooden students.
 She received her Bachelor of Arts/Science in English from the University of Calgary (Canada) and Master of Arts in medieval history and languages and Master of Philosophy in Catholic Church history from New York University.
 In addition to teaching at NYU before moving to California, she has been a presenter at regional independent school conferences and has been a volunteer and board member at several community-based nonprofits in Pasadena.

 Brian Mathess has been at The Gooden School since 2017 and provides crucially important leadership in the business office, with oversight of human resources, benefits, finance, and facilities operations.
-With a bachelor’s in computer science from California State University, Los Angeles, Mr. Mathess has over 25 years of experience in corporate information technology, financial services, executive benefits, compensation consulting, and education management at Jet Propulsion Laboratories, IBM, Clark Consulting, Arcadia Christian School, as well as managing his own information technology consulting company.
+With a bachelor’s in computer science from California State University, Los Angeles, Mr. Mathess has over 25 years of experience in corporate information technology in the financial services industry.
+He has held positions at Jet Propulsion Laboratories, IBM, Clark Consulting, Arcadia Christian School, as well as managing his own information technology consulting company.

 Mr. Mathess enjoys cooking, wine tasting, and spending time with his son and daughter.